 Amidst today’s difficult budget climate and the changing demand for higher education, department chairs are increasingly responsible for aligning unit strategy with institutional goals in cost efficiency, enrollment growth, student outcomes, scholarship, and fostering diversity and inclusion on campus.

 Department Chairs Best-Positioned, but Least Prepared to Lead Change

 Elevate the department chair role

 As the demands on chairs change, their role must adapt so that chairs are in a better position to make strategic leadership decisions.
-Through interviews with over 100 university leaders, EAB has identified three specific changes that most universities should make:

-- Increase the term length for chair positions.
 Chairs typically serve three-year terms, often with an option for reelection.
 Extending the term length to four or five years gives chairs enough time to build and use leadership skills.

-- Extend chair contracts to cover summer work.
 Like most faculty, chairs are typically on nine-month contracts and receive overload pay if they choose to work during the summer.
 Twelve-month contracts make summer planning a core part of the chair role and encourage chairs to use the quieter summer term for in-depth strategic work.

-- Establish a competitive application process for chair roles.
 In the typical rotating chair model, departmental faculty tend to view their chair rotation as just another duty rather than a leadership opportunity.
 A competitive application process with faculty input on the ultimate selection helps ensure candidates are engaged in the role, and creates checks and balances to ensure the best candidate is selected.

 The department chair of the future